tracer-protocol/perpetual-ome/specification.md

  - Ease of maintenance of the specification itself

 ## Introduction ##
-The Order Matching Engine (OME) is an architectural component of the entire Tracer protocol.
+The Order Matching Engine (OME) is an architectural component of the entire Tracer Perpetual Swaps protocol.
 It has two responsibilities:

  - Match user-submitted orders
  - Maintain an order book from both user-submitted order flow and upstream order state